 DJLES is a MATLAB based DJL equation solver, which finds a mode-one solution to the DJL equation.

 You can download it here: DJLES-1.0.tar.gz along with the user guide here: djles.pdf.

 On Being the Right Size (PDF) by J. B. S. Haldane

 Who Can Name the Bigger Number? by Scott Aaronson

 Life at low Reynolds number (PDF) by E.M.
 Purcell

 Best Practices for Scientific Computing by Greg Wilson et. al.

-The Environmental and Geophysical Fluid Dynamics Group at Waterloo, of which I am a member.
+The Environmental and Geophysical Fluid Dynamics Group at Waterloo.

 The Fluids Wiki, a collection of possibly useful fluids related information.